 The data collected and products generated, as a result of a mission on the EX, will be managed by a collaborative group of individuals from the Global Foundation for Ocean Exploration (GFOE), the OMAO, and the NOAA National Centers for Environmental Information (NCEI).
-The GFOE team is responsible for the maintenance and operation of OER's two submersible vehicles, ROV Deep Discoverer and Camera Platform Seirios; as well as, the architecture, maintenance and operations of the onboard network systems and processes, and the network systems and processes at a shoreside location at the University of Rhode Island (URI) Innerspace Center (ISC).
+The GFOE team is responsible for the maintenance and operation of NOAA Ocean Exploration's two submersible vehicles, ROV Deep Discoverer and Camera Platform Seirios; as well as, the architecture, maintenance and operations of the onboard network systems and processes, and the network systems and processes at a shoreside location at the University of Rhode Island (URI) Innerspace Center (ISC).
 OMAO is responsible for the data management of the hull-mounted sensors, except the multibeam sensor suite, which is handled separately.
-The NCEI team is responsible for the database supporting onboard sampling operations and for the stewardship of the data once the cruise is complete.
+The NCEI team is responsible for the database supporting onboard sampling operations, stewardship of the data once the cruise is complete, and for near-real time and post-cruise data products and geospatial services.

-For this document, this collaborative group will be referred to as the OER Data Management Team (DMT).
+For this document, this collaborative group will be referred to as the NOAA Ocean Exploration Data

+Management Team (DMT).
 Because the EX is NOAA's first vessel dedicated solely to exploration, all data recorded, products generated, and discoveries made during a mission will be made discoverable and accessible to the general public in as close to real-time as possible.
 Exceptions to this will be noted in the individual mission Data Management Plans (DMP) when data are protected due to submerged cultural resources, in foreign waters, or other reasons.
 Public access of these data will be achieved through a variety of discovery and access points, including secure FTP servers, account controlled content management sites, metadata search engines, public access websites, and customized geospatial applications.

-v.
-EX Instrument and Data Type Inventory
+V. EX Instrument and Data Type Inventory

 Meteorological/Oceanographic/Navigational (METOC/NAV/VEHICLES): The EX is equipped with an integrated suite of oceanographic/navigational/meteorological instrumentation which is monitored by OMAO's Scientific Computing System (SCS) and recorded on the GFOE network by a set of custom GFOE applications collectively known as CORVID.
-The EX also has an over-the-side deployable CTD / Rosette instrument for collecting water column profile data and water samples and an Underway CTD which can be used to collect CTD and sound velocity data continually while underway.
+The EX also has an over-the-side deployable CTD / Rosette instrument for collecting water column profile data and water samples.
 Flowthrough thermosalinographs and two Acoustic Doppler Current Profilers are also utilized.
-The OER maintains an inventory of eXpendable BathyThermographs (XBTs) for collecting water column temperature and depth.
+NOAA Ocean Exploration maintains an inventory of eXpendable BathyThermographs (XBTs) for collecting water column temperature and depth.
 Asynchronous sound velocity profiles (asvp) are a derived file from the CTDs or XBTs.
 These data are typically archived at NCEI.

-Bathymetry and Water Column Backscatter (GEO): The EX has a state-of-the-art multibeam sonar system, the Kongsberg EM 302 (EM 304 as of spring 2020), complementary bottom-looking sensors, and calibrating instrumentation.
+Bathymetry and Water Column Backscatter (GEO): The EX has a state-of-the-art multibeam sonar system, the Kongsberg EM 304, complementary bottom-looking sensors, and calibrating instrumentation.
 The EX also has a suite of Simrad EK split beam sonars at varying frequencies for detecting features in the water column.
 Specifically, these include EK 60/EK 80 split-beam split-frequency systems operating at 18kHz, 38kHz, 70kHz, 120kHz, and 200kHz.
 The sonar suite also includes a Knudsen Chirp 3260 Sub-Bottom Profiler.
 These data and the products that result are typically archived at NCEI.
-Note that the 38kHz transducer is considered compromised and has not been successfully calibrated and is therefore not typically collected.
 Due to interference, the 38kHz cannot be run concurrently with the 30kHz EM 304 Multibeam; therefore, 38kHz data is more sparse than the other frequencies.
-The 18kHz is run through the SCS as the ship's depth reading.
+The 18kHz is incorporated into the SCS as the ship's depth reading.